cartmander/raft-world-dev/README.md

 ## Repository Structure
 - Each folder in the root directory of this repository is a World in Raft.

-## Pulling the latest changes of a World from this repository to your Raft World
+## Pulling the latest changes from this repository to your Raft World
 **If you already have the World in your local**
 - To know your local World directory, launch the game and then click **Load World**.
 - Click **Open World Folder Path**.